CodeWithDennis/larament/README.md

 I've set up a Helper file for you to use in your Laravel app.
 You can find it at `app\Helpers.php`.
 This file is ready for you to add your custom helper functions, which Composer will automatically include in your project.

 ## [Should Be Strict](https://laravel-news.com/shouldbestrict)
 This boilerplate has `shouldBeStrict` in the boot method of the `AppServiceProvider`.
-This setting will stop lazy loading, silently discarding attributes, and prevent accessing missing attributes.
+This setting will stop lazy loading (prevents N+1 query issues), silently discarding attributes, and prevent accessing missing attributes.
 This will help you catch errors early and improve the quality of your code.

 ## Packages

 ### [timokoerber/laravel-one-time-operations](https://github.com/TimoKoerber/laravel-one-time-operations)
-This package allows you to run one-time operations in your Laravel application.
-Instead of adding a new migration for a simple task, you can use this package to run the operation only once.
-New one time operations will be added in the `database/operations` directory.
+This package lets you run one-time tasks in your Laravel application.
+Instead of creating a new migration for a small job, you can use this package to run the task just once.
+Any new one-time operations will be placed in the `database/operations` folder.

+Also, adding this to your deployment can be really helpful because you won't need to manually run seeders if you want to modify data in your production environment.

 ### [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar)